MLB 2002

-MLB 2002 is a Major League Baseball video game in the Genre of Sports developed by 989 Sports and published by Sony Computer Entertainment America for PlayStation.
+MLB 2002 is a 2001 baseball video game developed by 989 Sports and published by Sony Computer Entertainment America for the PlayStation.
 The cover athlete is Center fielder Andruw Jones of the Atlanta Braves.
 Vin Scully is the play-by-play announcer with Dave Campbell on color commentary.

 The game was preceded by MLB 2001 and succeeded by MLB 2003.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
+GamePro said of the game, "Surprisingly, 989 has strengthened MLB's baseball simulation, so gamers need to take that into consideration when deciding who to back in the PlayStation world series."